pffy/decoy-app/README.md

 $ gcloud projects create new-project-id-here -q
 ```

-It is also possible to initialize your Google App Engine application using the following command:
+It is also possible to initialize your newly-created Google App Engine application using the following command:

 ```
 $ gcloud app create --region us-west2 -q